Vonn 3rd in last Olympic DH; her pal Goggia of Italy wins

 ”I just saw the middle part of the run, where I was standing.
 It was just a little tentative, a little uncharacteristic, not quite charging,” coach Chris Knight said.

-Knight thought that knowing this would be the close of Vonn’s Olympic downhill career had to play a role in her performance.
+Knight thought that knowing this would be the close of Vonn’s Olympic downhill career informed her performance.

 ”Realistically speaking, it has to play on your mind,” he said. ”You’ve got one chance.”